Mike Cofer (linebacker)

-Michael Lynn Cofer (April 7, 1960 – March 21, 2019) was an American football linebacker in the National Football League.
-He was drafted by the Detroit Lions in the third round of the 1983 NFL Draft.
+Michael Lynn Cofer (April 7, 1960 – March 21, 2019) was an American professional football linebacker in the National Football League (NFL).
+He was selected by the Detroit Lions in the third round of the 1983 NFL draft.
 He was a Pro Bowl selection in 1988.

 Cofer played college football at Tennessee, where he was a captain of the 1982 squad.

-Early life and college career
+Early life and college

 Cofer was born in Knoxville, Tennessee, and grew up in the city's Mechanicsville neighborhood.
 He played high school football at Rule High School.
 Following his senior season, he was named to the Parade All-American team, and was the number one recruit in the state, with offers from 50 schools.

 Cofer played college football at Tennessee from 1979 through the 1982 season.
 In 1979, he played in all eleven games, registering 27 tackles (11 solo) and a fumble recovery.
 In 1980, he played in five games, picking up 32 tackles (22 solo), including a sack and two tackles for a loss, as well as two fumble recoveries, before suffering a season-ending knee injury.
 Cofer played in 10 games in 1981, registering 94 tackles (53 solo) and a blocked punt.
 He played in 11 games in 1982, tallying 84 tackles (58 solo), including 4 sacks and 5 tackles for a loss, as well as two fumble recoveries.
 He was named All-SEC following the 1982 season.

 At Tennessee, Cofer was known as Mike "Stop" Cofer to distinguish him from his teammate, Mike "Go" Cofer, who played tight end.